 |Very Good (740-799)||$1,820||$1,174|

-If you have an at-fault accident, speeding ticket, reckless driving violation, or DUI on your record, Amica could be a better choice than Allstate.
-Every insurance company prices its policies differently, so always do your due diligence and compare quotes to understand which insurance company suits you.
+If you have an at-fault collision, speeding violation, reckless driving violation, or DUI in your rear view mirror, Amica could be a better choice than Allstate.
+Every car insurance company prices its policies differently, so don't be afraid to shop around to understand which insurance company suits you.

 |At-fault accident (damage < $1,000)||$3,006||$1,646|

 |At-fault accident (damage > $1,000)||$2,290||$1,152|